 Louisville has an incredible selection of farmers’ markets all over town.
 A great summer activity is heading to one to shop and then staying to eat.
 Some of the best food in town is prepared fresh at our local farmers’ markets.
-Check out our “2017 Guide to Farmers’ Markets” here, and find some great things to eat here.
+Check out our “2019 Guide to Farmers’ Markets” here.

 Eat at a food truck.

-Louisville’s food trucks have been all the rage this summer and with good reason: they provide yummy, gourmet eats with a casual vibe all around the city.
+Louisville’s food trucks have been all the rage this summer and with good reason.
+They provide tasty, gourmet eats with a casual vibe all around the city.
 What’s not to love?
-Last summer, we laid out the ultimate Louisville Food Truck Guide, including what to get and where to find them.
-There are a ton of amazing options, but we wanted to make sure you didn’t miss out on experiencing some of this yummy cuisine-on-wheels before summer comes to a close!
+We laid out the ultimate Louisville Food Truck Guide, including what to get and where to find it.

 Explore nature and sit in some really big chairs.